bertomill/hyrox-workout-generator/README.md

 **Profile & Preferences** ✅
 - ✅ **User Profile Page:** Dedicated page to manage fitness level, goals, and preferences
-- ✅ **Workout Defaults:** Set default mood, intensity, duration for quick workout generation
+- ✅ **Workout Defaults:** Set default intensity, duration for quick workout generation
 - ✅ **Station Exclusions:** Save stations you want to avoid in all workouts
 - ✅ **Auto-Population:** Generator form automatically loads your preferences
 - ✅ **Profile Navigation:** Easy access from header on all pages